Chelsea Q&A: Raheem Sterling, Victor Osimhen, Enzo Fernandez latest and more

 The expectation at Chelsea is he will be leaving.
 The club gave him some time off after the move to Atletico Madrid stalled and he's had to start his pre-season almost from scratch.
 Interestingly, he wasn't listed on the club's matchday programme for the Man City match.

+Chelsea have now agreed a permanent deal with Atletico for Joao Felix, which would allow Gallagher to complete his £36m (€42m) move to the Spanish side.
+Felix is expected to sign a six-year deal at Stamford Bridge, with the options to extend his stay for a further year.

-However, his future depends on what happens to Joao Felix coming in the opposite direction from Atletico.
-The Spanish club have spent big money on Man City's Julian Alvarez and need to sell Joao Felix.
+The Spanish club have already spent big on former Man City man Julian Alvarez and needed to sell Felix before signing the English midfielder.

 The fans certainly love Gallagher.
 He was captain for a lot of games last season and you could hear the fans singing his name when Erling Haaland scored Man City's opener.